What’s all the fuss about raw honey vs pure honey and its present enzymes? Are they the reason we need to buy expensive honey instead of a cheap one?

 Why are there enzymes in honey?

-Because enzymes are the substances that transform the collected nectar into honey.
-From the enzymatic reactions in nectar a wide array of compounds result and all these give the unique character and functionality of honey.
+From the enzymatic reactions in nectar, a wide array of compounds result, and all these give honey its unique character and functionality.
 The complicated carbohydrate profile of honey is partially the result of enzymatic action.

 How does it work?

 The foraging bees collect the nectar from flowers and, while continuing their foraging trip, mixed it with secretions from their salivary and hypopharyngeal glands.
-In the hive the nectar is passed from bee to bee and more secretions are added before it’s stored in the cells.
-Thus the amount of enzymes present is due to the age, diet and physiological stage of the bees (when a bee is a forager its glands produce more digestive enzymes), strength of the colony, temperature of the hive and nectar flow and its sugar content.
+In the hive, the nectar is passed from bee to bee and more secretions are added before it’s stored in the cells.

-But in raw honey there are not only enzymes from the bees, the nectar itself contains enzymes.
 Because of the different nectar sources, the enzyme activity will also vary greatly in different honeys.

-Honeydew honey has high enzyme activity while arbutus honey has virtually no enzyme activity, because it’s produced in late autumn and over-wintering bees have reduced gland activity. (http://www.enzyme-facts.com/raw-honey-enzymes.html)
+Honeydew honey has high enzyme activity, while arbutus honey has virtually no enzyme activity, because it’s produced in late autumn and over-wintering bees have reduced gland activity. (http://www.enzyme-facts.com/raw-honey-enzymes.html)

-Naturally, honey contains small amounts of enzymes.
-The predominant enzymes in honey are diastase (amylase), invertase and glucose oxidase.
 Others, including catalase and acid phosphatase, can also be present, depending on the type of floral source.
 And recently proteolytic enzymes have been described in honey.

 Enzymes play an important role in honey and contribute to its functional properties, being a unique ingredient that makes honey a product far more complex than other sweeteners.